Crown Jewels of the United Kingdom: Non-coronation crowns

 In the Jewel House there are two crowns that were never intended to be worn at a coronation.

+When George V attended the Delhi Durbar in 1911 to be proclaimed (but not crowned) as Emperor of India, he wore the Imperial Crown of India.
+As the British constitution forbids coronation regalia to leave the United Kingdom, it was not possible for him to wear St Edward's Crown or the Imperial State Crown, so a new crown had to be made specially for the event.
+It contains 6,170 diamonds, 9 emeralds, 4 rubies and 4 sapphires.
+The crown has not been used since, and is now considered a part of the Crown Jewels.

-Queen Victoria's Small Diamond Crown is just 10 cm tall and was made in 1870 using 1,187 diamonds for Victoria to wear on top of her widow's cap.
+Queen Victoria's Small Diamond Crown is 10 cm tall and was made in 1870 using 1,187 diamonds for Victoria to wear on top of her widow's cap following the death of her husband, Prince Albert.
 She often wore it at State Openings of Parliament in place of the much heavier Imperial State Crown.
-After the queen's death in 1901, the crown passed to her daughter-in-law Queen Alexandra and later Queen Mary.
-When George V attended the Delhi Durbar with Queen Mary in 1911 to be proclaimed (but not crowned) as Emperor of India, he wore the Imperial Crown of India.
-As the British constitution forbids coronation regalia to leave the United Kingdom, it was not possible for him to wear St Edward's Crown or the Imperial State Crown, so one had to be made specially for the event.
-It contains 6,170 diamonds, 9 emeralds, 4 rubies and 4 sapphires.
-The crown has not been used since and is considered a part of the Crown Jewels.
+After Victoria's death in 1901, the crown passed to her daughter-in-law, Queen Alexandra, and it was subsequently worn by Queen Mary.